Janani2718/Udacity_Data_Scientist_Nanodegree/Starbucks Capstone Project/README.md

 4. Seaborn

 ## Project Motivation:
-The main motivation of this project is to analyse the simulated data that mimics customer behavior on the Starbucks rewards mobile app.Through this project I strive to find out different demographic infromation of the offers that Starbucks send out.
+The main motivation of this project is to analyse the simulated data that mimics customer behavior on the Starbucks rewards mobile app.Through this project I strive to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
 I have also built a classifier model to predict the response of the given user to the given offer,

 ## File Descriptions:
 - Starbucks_Capstone_notebook : A jupyter notebook that contains the code for all the work I've done.